Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Introduction

-If the access structure of a QSS scheme consists of all subsets formed by at least $t$ out of $n$ participants, such a scheme is referred to as a $(t,n)$-threshold secret sharing scheme \cite{ref21,ref22,ref23,ref24,ref25,ref26,ref27,ref28}.
-Hillery et al. \cite{ref18} first proposed (2,2) and (3,3)-threshold schemes based on GHZ states.
-Subsequently, Wang and Cleve introduced (3,4))\cite{ref22} and $(t,2t-1)$-threshold access structures \cite{ref19} using local distinguishability of orthogonal multipartite entangled states and error-correcting codes, respectively.
-These works further extended to more general $(t,n)$-threshold access structures \cite{ref23,ref24,ref25,ref26,ref27,ref28}, enabling research on multiparty QKD protocols.
-However, the above-mentioned $(t, n)$-threshold access structures all correspond to special hypergraph access structure\cite{ref29}.
+Quantum secret sharing (QSS) is a quantum cryptographic protocol for securely distributing a secret among multiple participants with quantum information.
+QSS schemes sharing a classical secret were first proposed by Hillery et al \cite{ref1}, while the schemes sharing a quantum secret were discussed by Cleve et al. [2].
+In QSS schemes, the authorized sets of participants are allowed to recover the secret while unauthorized sets ofparticipants are not allowed to have any information about the secret.
+We call the set composed of all the authorized sets the access structure, denoted by $\varGamma$.
+An important class of such QSS schemes is the $((t,n))$ quantum threshold schemes \cite{ref1,ref2,ref3,ref4,ref5}. \cite{ref1} first proposed (2,2) and (3,3)-threshold schemes based on GHZ states.
+Subsequently, Cleve and Wang introduced (3,4)) and $((t,2t-1))$-threshold access structures \cite{ref2} using error-correcting codes and local distinguishability of orthogonal multipartite entangled states\cite{ref2,ref5}, respectively.
+These works further extended to more general $((t,n))$-threshold access structures \cite{ref6, ref7, ref8, ref9, ref10}.
+However, the above-mentioned $((t,n))$-threshold access structures all correspond to special hypergraph access structure\cite{ref11}.
 For example, considering a set of seven participants ${P_1, P_2, ..., P_7}$, let

-{here,} the minimal authorized subsets $P_i P_j P_k P_l(1=<i<j<k<l\leq 7)$ in $\varGamma^{(2)}_0$ are briefly denoted as $ijkl$. $\varGamma^{(1)}_0$ belongs to a threshold access structure, and it corresponds to a special hypergraph with the number of vertexs being 7, and each hyperedge contains different 4 vertexs.

-However, significant theoretical progress has been made in developing multi-party QKD protocols based on special threshold access structures, most quantum network structures emerging from practical scenarios correspond to irregular hypergraphs \cite{ref31,ref32,ref33,ref34}.
+{here,} the authorized subsets $P_i P_j P_k P_l(1=<i<j<k<l\leq 7)$ in $\varGamma^{(1)}_0$ are briefly denoted as $ijkl$. $\varGamma^{(1)}_0$ belongs to a threshold access structure, and it corresponds to a special hypergraph with the number of vertices being seven, and each hyperedge contains four different vertices.
+But most quantum network structures emerging from practical scenarios correspond to irregular hypergraphs \cite{ref12,ref13,ref14,ref15}.
 For example, let $\varGamma_{0}^{(2)}=\{1234,1267,456\}$, then $\varGamma_{0}^{(2)}$ corresponds to a hypergraph which is an irregular one, see Fig.1.
-This requires the establishment of an efficient secret sharing protocol on the general access structure.
+This requires the establishment of an efficient PQSS schemes on the general quantum access structures.